single-spa/single-spa.js.org/docs/api.md

 singleSpa.registerApplication('appName', () => System.import('appName'), location => location.pathname.startsWith('appName'))
 ```

-`registerApplication` is the most important api your single spa config will use.
+`registerApplication` is the most important api your root config will use.
 Use this function to register any application within single-spa.

 Note that if an application is registered from within another application, that no hierarchy will be maintained between the applications.